himanshu561hi/Mirai-Assignmentts/README.md

 ## 📌 Progress

-- ✅ Assignment 1 Completed
+- Assignment 1 Completed
-- ✅ Assignment 2 Completed
+- Assignment 2 Completed
-- 🔄 More assignments coming soon...
+- More assignments coming soon...

 ---

-## 👨‍💻 Author
+## Author

 **Himanshu Gupta**

-BCA Student | AI & Full Stack Developer
+B.Tech Student | AI & Full Stack Developer

 ---

-## 🌟 Acknowledgements
+## Acknowledgements

 Special thanks to **MirAI School of Technology** for providing hands-on learning opportunities through the **Virtual Summer Internship 2026 – AI Builder Track**.

 ---

-## 📄 License
+## License

 This repository is maintained for educational and learning purposes as part of the MirAI School of Technology Internship Program.